CU Foundation Leadership

 Jack Finlaw

 Before he joined the Foundation, Jack spent more than a decade in public service.
-He was chief legal counsel to the Governor of Colorado from 2011 to 2014 and he held several senior governmental positions with the City and County of Denver between 2003 and 2011.
-Prior to his public sector career, Jack was a corporate and securities lawyer in the cable television industry for almost twenty years.
+He was chief legal counsel to Governor John Hickenlooper from 2011 until 2014.
+Jack held several senior governmental positions with the City and County of Denver between 2003 and 2011 including serving as director of Denver’s Theatres and Arenas Division (Red Rocks Amphitheatre, the Denver Performing Arts Complex, the Colorado Convention Center, and the Denver Coliseum) and as chief of staff to the mayor.
+Prior to his public sector career, Jack was a corporate lawyer in the cable television industry for twenty years.

 Jack is a graduate of Georgetown University’s School of Foreign Service and the University of Denver’s College of Law.